Andrew Brockhurst

 Andrew Brockhurst (born 18 August 1964) is a former Australian rules footballer who played with Fitzroy in the Victorian Australian Football League (VFL/AFL).

-Brockhurst, a half back and wingman, was already 23 when he came to Fitzroy, having previously played at South Adelaide.
+Brockhurst, a half back and wingman, was already 23 when he came to Fitzroy, having previously played at South Australian National Football League (SANFL) club South Adelaide.
 After a third-place finish in South Adelaide's 1986 best and fairest award, he was picked up by Fitzroy with their first selection of the 1987 VFL Draft.

-He made 20 disposals on his league debut against the Brisbane Bears and wouldn't better that number in the rest of his 16 games that year.
+Brockhurst had 20 disposals on his league debut, against the Brisbane Bears in 1988 and wouldn't better that number in the rest of his 16 games that year.